 - It only holds 15 litres of water.
 If you are used to just spraying water all the time, you'll soon run out.
 Use water sparingly with the Bosch Fontus.
 Use the nozzle and brush to clean, then spray off for example.
 It's not a device for just continually spraying.

-Despite the high price tag (yes, you can get cheaper mains-powered washers), and you could be very cynical and thing a cordless power washer is a bit of a gimmick, but I really like it.
+Despite the high price tag (yes, you can get cheaper mains-powered washers), you could be very cynical and think a cordless power washer is a bit of a gimmick, but I really like it.

 After cleaning the caravan, which I managed to do on one fill of the Fontus, I took it home and gave it more of a test, going on a bit of a cleaning spree: windows, garden furniture, the car, the garage door, and even the porch over our front door!

-The fact that it’s so portable and also that it isn’t high powered means that the Fontus is convenient at cleaning all sorts of things.
+The fact that it's so portable and isn't high-powered means that the Fontus is convenient at cleaning all sorts of things.

-I am certainly sorry this test product go back to Bosch.
+I am certainly sorry this test product returned to Bosch.